MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/right-sizing-initial-deployment.md

 - Use [Client Peer Cache](https://docs.microsoft.com/mem/configmgr/core/plan-design/hierarchy/client-peer-cache) to allow clients to share content which is coming from distribution points.
 As this is the bulk of the download, enabling this is highly recommended and will help all your on-premises deployments, not just Office.
 - Configure [Delivery Optimization](../delivery-optimization.md) on your devices to allow them to peer cache content coming from the Office CDN.
 To leverage Delivery Optimization during Office install, you should deploy version 1908 or later.
 For version 1908 to 1911, you must set a specific registry key as [described here](../delivery-optimization.md#configure-microsoft-365-apps-to-use-delivery-optimization).
 - Optionally enable [Microsoft Connected Cache](https://docs.microsoft.com/mem/configmgr/core/plan-design/hierarchy/microsoft-connected-cache) on your distribution points.
 This allows your distribution points to act as a persistent cache for your devices.
 Connected cache will use already existing information within Configuration Manager about your network infrastructure and preferred distribution points.

+*Special thanks to Tom Ferguson, one of our ConfigMgr experts, for the SQL example*